 Located at the most northerly tip of the Hebridean archipelago the dramatic cliffs at the so called Butt of Lewis make for a dramatic cliff-top walk complete with a lighthouse teetering on the edge.
-The cliffs are a great place for watching sea birds from the colonies soaring on the wind that whips in uninterrupted from across the Atlantic.
+From the clifftops watch sea birds in the colonies below soaring on the wind that whips in uninterrupted from across the Atlantic.

 The beautiful white-sands of Luskentyre beach make it possibly the most photographed beach in the Outer Hebrides.
 Located on Harris' west coast the beach has beautiful views of Harris' hills and the isle of Taransay.

 5) Stac Pollaidh, Assynt: Hike Torridon's iconic little 612 m hill Stac Pollidadh (pronounced Stac Polly), after reaching the craggy summit and lingering to soak up the views of Suilven, a neighboring Corbet with its iconic two-hump silhouette.

 Complete the Triple Buttress hike to the mountain's loch affording magnificent views of the towering 200 m high cliffs.

 A short, but rewarding hike just a 20 minute drive from Portree.
-Hike up towards the Trotternish Ridge and it's array of interesting rock features until you reach the needle of rock known locally as The Old Man of Storr.
-The views over the Sound of Raasay to the mainland are spectacular rendering this Skye's most popular hike, it's popularity means it's best enjoyed in the morning or during the quieter months of the tourist season.
+Hike towards the Trotternish Ridge and it's array of interesting rock features until you reach the needle of rock known locally as The Old Man of Storr.
+The views over the Sound of Raasay to the mainland are spectacular rendering this one of Skye's most popular hikes.
+It's popularity means it's best enjoyed in the morning or during the quieter months of the tourist season.

 On our NC500 with a twist you'll spend two nights on Orkney.
 This iconic stone circle, constructed around 2500-2000 BC, is now a UNESCO World Heritage Site.
-As the third largest stone circle in Britain it's one of the most popular visitor attractions on Orkney, yet the reason of their construction is unknown.
+As the third largest stone circle in Britain it's one of the most popular visitor attractions on Orkney, yet the reason of their construction is as yet unknown.
 They are thought to have been a site of ritual, religious practice or for astrological observation.

 A justifiably popular hike from Glencoe's iconic Three Sisters viewpoint, up into a wooded hanging valley surrounded by peaks.
 The route covers rough ground, but the sure-footed will be rewarded with views of this dramatic valley where the MacDonald clan of Glencoe used to hide their rustled cattle.